PAY RANGE: 14

 American Society for Clinical Pathology (ASCP) Board of Registry certification as a Medical Technician (MLT) is preferred.

-* Qualifying scientific and medical fields include: Medical Laboratory Technician Studies, Biology, Biological Sciences, Chemistry and Forensic Chemistry or a closely related field.
+* Qualifying scientific or medical fields include: Medical Laboratory Technician Studies, Biology, Biological Sciences, Chemistry, Forensic Science, Environmental Science or a closely related field.

 NOTE: Selective Factor Certification may be utilized, as needed, to fill specific positions.